Sparpreis tickets

 Find detailed DB train schedules from Berlin Central Station (Low Level) to Prague, including first and last departure times, stops, distance, journey time, train companies, and price options.
 Check train times and prices for a smooth journey.

-With a daily frequency of 11 trains, the route from Berlin Central Station (Low Level) to Prague offers frequent service.
-This ensures that you can enjoy convenient and efficient departures throughout the day, providing flexibility in your travel plans.
-Be sure to check the latest timetable for the most accurate and up-to-date train timings and availability.
+There are frequent trains from Berlin Central Station (Low Level) to Prague, with 16 trains running each day.
+Enjoy convenient and regular departures throughout the day, ensuring flexible travel options.
+Check the latest schedules for the most accurate and up-to-date information on train timings and availability.

 Key Points: